Percona-QA/pquery/README.md

 --log-query-duration | Log query duration in milliseconds | --log-query-duration --test-connection | Test connection to server and exit | --test-connection

 Note that logfiles are appended to, not overwritten.
-Note that this may reduce issue reproducibility when SQL logs are appended to.
+This may reduce issue reproducibility when SQL logs are appended to.

 # Where can I find more information on pquery?
 + [The future of MySQL quality assurance: Introducing pquery](https://www.percona.com/blog/2015/02/04/future-mysql-quality-assurance-introducing-pquery/)